top of page

 • General consent forms

-The key factor is who will receive the document and what they require.
+The key factor is always who is receiving the document.

-Even when notarization is not required, it can still be beneficial if the document:
+Even if it’s not required, notarization can still help if the document:

 • Could be disputed later